icopy-site/awesome/docs/awesome/free-for-dev.md

   * [netdata.cloud](https://www.netdata.cloud/) — Netdata is an open source tool designed to collect real-time metrics.Great fast growing product.
 It can also be found in github!
   * [newrelic.com](https://www.newrelic.com) — New Relic observability platform built to help engineers create more perfect software.
 From monoliths to serverless, you can instrument everything, then analyze, troubleshoot, and optimize your entire software stack.
 Free tier offers 100GB/month of free data ingest, 1 free full access user, and unlimited free basic users.
   * [nixstats.com](https://nixstats.com) - Free for one server.
 E-Mail Notifications, public status page, 60 second interval and more.
   * [OnlineOrNot.com](https://onlineornot.com/) - OnlineOrNot is a reliable uptime monitor for both JS-based web apps and websites.
-10 uptime checks (for static websites and APIs) with a 5 minute interval, 1 browser check with a 15 minute interval.
+5 uptime checks (for static websites and APIs) with a 5 minute interval, 1 browser check with a 15 minute interval.
+Also provides automated public status pages (with support coming for 3rd party uptime monitoring).
 Free for up to 3 users, alerts via Slack, Discord, and Email.
   * [opsgenie.com](https://www.opsgenie.com/) — Powerful alerting and on-call management for operating always-on services.
 Free up to 5 users.
   * [paessler.com](https://www.paessler.com/) — Powerful infrastructure and network monitoring solution including alerting, strong visualization capabilities and basic reporting.
 Free up to 100 sensors.
   * [syagent.com](https://syagent.com/) — Non commercial free server monitoring service, alerts and metrics.